-As the year progressed and workforce technologies got better, faster, and more powerful, we began to realise that remote and on-premise were not necessarily either/or options.
+As the year progressed and workforce technologies got better, faster, and more powerful, we began to realize that remote and on-premise were not necessarily either/or options.
 In 2021, we saw a meteoric rise in the “hybrid workplace” concept – where businesses could retain the culture, stability, and social interaction of a physical office while giving their employees the flexibility to choose remote work for some or much of the time.

-The smart, AI-powered HR technology that first helped to manage a suddenly remote workforce, has matured in 2021 and now empowers employers and employees alike to customise goals, roles, and structures.
+The smart, AI-powered HR technology that first helped to manage a suddenly remote workforce, has matured in 2021 and now empowers employers and employees alike to customize goals, roles, and structures.
 These increasingly powerful technologies mean that hybrid teams can be driven by shared, measurable priorities rather than hands on a clock.
 Night owls can do their thing at midnight; early birds can get cracking at dawn – all connected to live, interactive systems that never sleep or need a break.